ag-rust/local-gui-seed-gotham/README.md

 Long term:
 * [x] Create a third crate that uses webkit (or something with webkit like functionality) that starts the server and loads the webpage gui.
-(Would solve both current problems)
+(Would solve both current problems).
+Solved with web-view crate.
 * [ ] Integrate a configuration framework to showcase/template configuration options.
 * [x] Find a way for bundling/creating packages/releases.
-Handled with rust_embed.
+Handled with rust-embed.
 * [ ] Try to integrate templating and/or internationalization into this.

 ## Helpful resources